MODERN DAY TECH

 ADDITIONAL DISCLOSURE: All CarLock review units were provided by Carlock for an honest review.
 Read more about MDT's Ethics, here.

-Real time GPS trackers require 3 main things.
+Real-time GPS trackers require 3 main things.
 Some type of service/app/server, some type of way to communicate (usually cellular) and lots of power.
-Replacing or recharging batteries are a hassle though.
+Replacing or recharging batteries is a hassle though.
 Many things you might want to track have their own power in which you can tap into and charge up a GPS tracker automatically.
 Most cars built after 1996 have an OBD port in which a device like the Carlock can be plugged into to drawn power without a need to cut and solder wires together.
 It's quick and easy to install.
-Lets check it out.
+Let's check it out.

 CONs - bulky (but an extension wire can move the bulk to a better location), Lots of false alerts without the use of Carlock tag, Delayed alerts,